yasslab/weekend_fabrication/README.md

 All students taking this course repeats this process every week.
 At the end of the term, they will give presentations of their final product(s) in English to the media in Okinawa.

+__The number of actual users of your product is important, but the most impotant thing in this academy is to acquire the mind set of individual thought through tons of fabrications.__

 This course is now integrated with [Lexues Academy](http://academy.lexues.co.jp/seminar/making.php).